-PAPER CONTENT ASSESSMENT Epistemology & Moral Philosophy Epistemology: What is knowledge/ Perception as a source of knowledge/ Reason as a source of knowledge/ The Limits of Knowledge Moral Philosophy: Normative Ethical Theories/ Applied Ethics/ Meta Ethics 3 hours 50% The Metaphysics of God & The Metaphysics of Mind Metaphysics of God: The concept and nature of God/ Arguments relating to the existence of God/ Religious Language Metaphysics of Mind: What do we mean by 'Mind'?/ Dualist Theories of mind / Physicalist Theories of mind/ Functionalism 3 hours 50%
+PAPER CONTENT ASSESSMENT Epistemology & Moral Philosophy Epistemology: What is knowledge/ Perception as a source of knowledge/ Reason as a source of knowledge/ The Limits of Knowledge Moral Philosophy: Normative Ethical Theories/ Applied Ethics/ Meta Ethics 3 hours 50% The Metaphysics of God & The Metaphysics of Mind Metaphysics of God: The concept and nature of God/ Arguments relating to the existence of God/ Religious Language Metaphysics of Mind: What do we mean by 'Mind'?/ Dualist Theories of mind / Physicalist Theories of mind/ Functionalism 3 hours 50% of students attend extra classes to help prepare for this event; these classes also prove popular with those students looking to apply to top universities for their undergraduate studies.

-In addition to the regular course of studies, a number of A-level students choose to become involved in extra-curricular activities such as mentoring younger students within the school and visiting local and national universities for talks and seminars.
+In addition to the regular course of studies, a number of A-level Physics students choose to become involved in extra-curricular activities such as mentoring younger students within the school and visiting local and national universities for talks and seminars.